keerthik/longboat/README.md

 * The main live branch is 'mainriver', not 'master'.
 Don't fuck with 'mainriver' unless you intend to deploy live

 # Setup
-We use [Jekyll](http://jekyllrb.com/) for the static site.
+- We use [Jekyll](http://jekyllrb.com/) for the static site.
 Currently using vanilla css/html/js.
 Follow jekyllrb install instructions
+- We use [npm] for dependency management on the JS side.
+So install that too
+- Install flow (JS static typechecker) globally: `npm install -g flow-bin`

 ## Run Locally
 Navigate to `./source` and run